Makeshift/Marauder/Readme.md

 ```
 Alternatively, you can also just comment out the services you don't want in the `docker-compose.yml` file.
 This may be a more convenient solution for some.

+**Q: Why Plexdrive AND Rclone?**

+**A:** Rclone by itself is sort of crap at caching, especially when it comes to larger collections, so we union it with Plexdrive for faster response time.
+If you've ever tried to import 3000 films to Radarr from Google Drive, you know the pain.

 ## Configuration and deployment

 ### Pre-Setup